-For example, you could have a branded business like my friend’s Medmentor site (which is a great site for those applying to medical school), and still have a separate blog which is yourname.com.
+For example, you could have a branded business like my friend’s Medmentor site (an excellent site for those applying to medical school), and still have a separate blog which is yourname.com.

 It is up to you to decide how much time you can invest.
-If you feel like you can make a new blog post every day, then you can certainly do both and make a few pieces of content for each site every week.
+If you feel like you can make a new blog post every day, then you can certainly do both and make a few pieces of content for each site weekly.

-For most people though, I would recommend you just pick one idea and stick to it.
-Once exams come around you will be able to stay consistent and not feel overwhelmed with everything you have to do.
+For most people, though, I recommend you pick one idea and stick to it.
+Once exams come around, you will be able to stay consistent and not feel overwhelmed with everything you have to do.

 Starting a blog may seem like a difficult way to earn money, and you are right.
 It isn’t easy.
 It’s not only the writing that is important – online design, editing, and content management are also challenging.

 How to Make YouTube Videos

 I use a free software called iMovie on my MacBook to edit videos for the Revising Rubies YouTube channel.
-Admittedly, I did buy two things before starting making videos: a £100 Blue Yeti microphone and a PowerPoint presentation which allowed for fancy looking slides.
+I bought two things before making videos: a £100 Blue Yeti microphone and a PowerPoint presentation allowing for fancy-looking slides.

-However, you can get started for free using just your phone’s camera and a bit of willingness to learn a new skill.
+However, you can get started for free using your phone’s camera and a willingness to learn a new skill.

-You could even link your blog in the description of your YouTube videos which allows users to find the website from other sources other than Google.
+You could even link your blog in the description of your YouTube videos, allowing users to find the website from sources other than Google.

 How Often to Upload

-As a busy medical student, you probably want to have a side business that will not be too overwhelming to start with.
-Therefore, spending 20+ hours making 4 videos a week is not an option.
+As a busy medical student, you probably want a side business that will not be too overwhelming.
+Therefore, spending 20+ hours making four videos weekly is not an option.

 I personally only upload videos once a week.

-This allows me to put in a good amount of hours on each video while not getting too stressed about the university work I have to do.
+This allows me to spend a reasonable amount of hours on each video while not getting too stressed about the university work I have to do.

 If you want to upload twice a week, then go ahead.
-You can decide later if you want to reduce this down.
+You can decide later if you want to reduce this.

-This is a great video by Cathrin Manning which tells you exactly how to get started with your channel.
+This excellent video by Cathrin Manning tells you exactly how to get started with your channel.